|The Confirmation retreat in 2009|

 Receiving Our Lord Jesus Christ, Body and Blood, Soul and Divinity in Holy Communion, is indescribably powerful and moving.
 Every child should remember the day of his or her first reception of this life-changing gift, for the rest of their lives.
 As adults, we should strive to receive Jesus Christ in Holy Communion with the same devotion as a child on their first Holy Communion.
 In our preparation course, we explore the deeper realities behind the miracle of the Mass, and begin to open up the door to this mystery.
 Children have a great capacity for transcendence, and we do not patronise them but hope to open their eyes to something wonderful, and something they will need to learn more about as they grow older.

-Preparation for First Confession and First Communion is sadly no longer done in the School.
-The `year 3` children come together once a week, after the Sunday High Mass in the months before they receive these sacraments, under the guidance of a team of catechists, in order to understand the true meaning of the sacraments.
+Preparation for First Confession and First Communion is no longer done in the School.
+The `year 3` children come together once a month, after Sunday Mass in the 9 months before they receive these sacraments, under the guidance of a team of catechists, in order to understand the true meaning of the sacraments.

 You can help us if your child is due to make his or her first Confession and Communion, by volunteering to become a catechist.
 We ask everyone in the parish to pray for the children and for us.

-We meet Sunday mornings, after Mass from the start of the year until the weekend of receiving the 1st Holy Communion.
-To find out more contact Deacon Mike Belt.
+We meet monthly from October until the weekend of receiving the 1st Holy Communion.
+Applications are open usually from to end of July To find out more contact Deacon Mike Belt.